OmarMahmoudElsherif/Real-Time-operating-system-Communication-project-/README.md

  1- Print the total number of successfully sent messages and the total number of blocked messages.

- 2- Reset the total number of successfully sent messages, the total number of blocked messages and received message
+ 2- Reset the total number of successfully sent messages, the total number of blocked messages and received message.

- 3- Clears the queue
+ 3- Clears the queue.

  4- Configure the values controlling the sender timer period Tsender to the next values in two arrays specifying the lower and upper bound values of the uniformly distributed timer period.
 The first array holds the values {50, 80, 110, 140, 170, 200} and the second holds the values {150, 200, 250, 300, 350, 400} expressing in msec the timer lower and upper bounds for a uniform distribution.
 When the system starts initially it starts with the values 50 and 150.
 If all values in the array are used, destroy the timers and print a message “Game Over”and stop execution.

- 5- In all iterations Treceiver is fixed at 100 msec
+ 5- In all iterations Treceiver is fixed at 100 msec.